gestimation/cif/README.md

 ### 3. Censoring adjustment

 Inverse probability weights adjust for dependent censoring.
-Use the strata argument to specify stratification variables.
+Use `strata=` to specify stratification variables.
 If no strata are specified, Kaplan-Meier weights are used.

 ## Output

 The main components of the output list include:

-(1)coefficient: Regression coefficients
+- coefficient: Regression coefficients

-(2)cov: Variance-covariance matrix
+- cov: Variance-covariance matrix

-(3)diagnosis.statistics: Inverse probability weights, influence functions, and predicted potential outcomes
+- diagnosis.statistics: Inverse probability weights, influence
+  functions, and predicted potential outcomes

-(4)summary: Summary of estimated exposure effects
+- summary: Summary of estimated exposure effects

 Use the summary output with `msummary()` to display formatted results.
 The regression coefficients and their variance-covariance matrix are